Sure Dividend

 Source: Investor Presentation

-The trust has an unparalleled track record among REITs when it comes to dividend growth.
+The trust has an unparalleled track record among REITs in terms of dividend growth.

-Overall, the expected annual returns above 10% give FRT a buy recommendation from Sure Dividend.
+Overall, the expected annual returns above 6.3% warrant a hold recommendation from Sure Dividend for FRT.

 Final Thoughts

-Federal Realty has had its share of challenges over the years, due to multiple recessions and the coronavirus pandemic.
-Despite this, Federal Realty maintains a 56-year history of annual dividend increases, a feat unmatched in the REIT sector.
+Federal Realty has faced challenges over the years, including multiple recessions and the coronavirus pandemic.
+Despite these, Federal Realty maintains a 57-year history of annual dividend increases, a feat unmatched in the REIT sector.

-We rate shares of Federal Realty as a buy due to 10%+ expected annual returns.
+We rate shares of Federal Realty as a hold due to the expected annual returns of 6.3% or more.

 The following articles contain stocks with very long dividend or corporate histories, ripe for selection for dividend growth investors: